A Statix Specification is organised as a collection of modules. Each module

 corresponds to a file with a

 The structure of a Statix module looks as follows:

 Each module declares its name, and subsequently contains a number of sections.
 The module name should coincide with the relative path of the module with respect to the closest source root.

 imports section, definitions from other modules can be brought in scope.

 Modules can only be imported with their fully qualified name.
 That is, for each

 imports section, a module with exactly the same name must exist.

 Imports of sorts, constructors and predicates are transitive, while imports of labels and relations are non-transitive.
-Furthermore, overloading by type, shadowing of top-level definitions, and duplicate imports of specification entities are not allowed.
+Furthermore, overloading by type, shadowing of top-level definitions, and duplicate imports of definitions are not allowed.

 signature section, type definitions are located.

 Examples of signatures are: sort and constructor declarations or label and relation declarations.
 Each of these will be explained in the appropriate subsection.